Discover all the tax services we offer

-So, what is a nonresident alien?
-US persons are residents and citizens of the United States, including Green Card Holders.
-Residence in the US is, in effect, determined by the Substantial Presence Test of time in the United States during the last three tax years.
+Residence in the United States is determined by the Substantial Presence Test, which calculates time spent in the country during the last three tax years.
 If you have spent a lot of time in the US, you may be a resident and need to file a Form 1040, which is the same requirement for US citizens.
 Citizens and Green Card Holders have filing requirements to report worldwide income regardless of where they reside.

 Nonresidents are not US persons, but they still may have a filing requirement in the United States.
 If you have US-sourced income, then you are likely required to file a Form 1040NR U.S. Nonresident Alien Income Tax Return.
 US persons file Form 1040 and are required to report worldwide income from all sources, while nonresidents file Form 1040NR and are required to report US-sourced income.